squidfunk/mkdocs-material/docs/getting-started.md

 set explicitly by setting `extra.repo_icon` to `github`, `gitlab` or `bitbucket`.

-!!! warning "Why is there an edit button at the top of every article?"
+!!! question "Why is there an edit button at the top of every article?"

     If the `repo_url` is set to a GitHub or BitBucket repository, and the `repo_name` is set to *GitHub* or *BitBucket* (implied by default), an